 "I've started the C Licence on the coaching side of it," he said.

-"I don't know if I want to be a coach, I don't know if I want to be a manager 100%, but what I'm going to do when I hang my boots up completely is something I'm thinking about a lot.
+"I don't know if I want to be a coach, I don't know if I want to be a manager 100 per cent, but what I'm going to do when I hang my boots up completely is something I'm thinking about a lot.

 "My relationship with the FA will continue moving forward and I'm sure over the next 20, 30, 40 years, I will work for England again."